Getting Started

 .
 Before you can push an OAA payload, you will need to:

-Add a custom Provider to represent the generic application provider (such as "GitHub"), and set the name and template (
+Add a custom Provider to represent the generic application provider (such as "GitHub"), and set the name and template (application

 Push the payload to populate the Veza Access Graph with new entities and metadata for the custom data source.